Quasi-stationary Monte Carlo and the ScaLE Algorithm: Theoretical Properties

-SMC algorithms in both discrete and continuous time have been studied extensively in the literature.
+SMC algorithms in both discrete and continuous time have been studied extensively in the literature (for related theory for approximating a fixed-point distribution, including for algorithms with resampling implemented in continuous-time, see \cite{esaim:dm03,DelMoral/Miclo:2000,rousset2006}; a discrete-time algorithm to approximate a fixed-point distribution in a different context was considered by \cite{whiteley2017}).
 In order to avoid a lengthy technical diversion, we restrict ourselves here to studying a slightly simplified version of the problem in order to obtain the simplest and most interpretable possible form of results.
-We defer the technical details of this construction to \apxref{app:smc} and give here only a qualitative description intended to guide intuition and the key result: that the resulting estimator satisfies a Gaussian central limit theorem with the usual Monte Carlo rate.\\ \\ We consider a variant of the algorithm in which (multinomial) resampling occurs at times $kh$ for $k\in \mathbb{N}$ where $h$ is a timestep specified in advance and consider the behaviour of estimates obtained at these times.
-Extension to resampling at a random subset of these resampling times would be possible using the approach of \cite{smc:theory:DDJ12}, considering precisely the QSMC algorithm presented in \algref{alg:qsmc} and the ScaLE algorithm in \algref{alg:scale} would require additional technical work somewhat beyond the scope of this paper; we did not observe any substantial difference in behaviour.\\ \\ In order to employ standard results for SMC algorithms it is convenient to consider a discrete time embedding of the algorithms described.
+The technical details of this construction are deferred to \apxref{app:smc} and give here only a qualitative description intended to guide intuition and the key result: that the resulting estimator satisfies a Gaussian central limit theorem with the usual Monte Carlo rate.\\ \\ Consider a variant of the algorithm in which (multinomial) resampling occurs at times $kh$ for $k\in \mathbb{N}$ where $h$ is a time step resolution specified in advance and consider the behaviour of estimates obtained at these times.
+Extension to resampling at a random subset of these resampling times would be possible using the approach of \cite{b:ddj12}, considering precisely the QSMC algorithm presented in \algref{alg:qsmc} and the ScaLE algorithm in \algref{alg:scale} would require additional technical work somewhat beyond the scope of this paper; no substantial difference in behaviour was observed.\\ \\ In order to employ standard results for SMC algorithms it is convenient to consider a discrete time embedding of the algorithms described.
 We consider an abstract formalism in which between the specified resampling times the trajectory of the Brownian motion is sampled, together with such auxiliary random variables as are required in any particular variant of the algorithm.
-Provided the potential function employed to weight each particle prior to resampling has conditional expectation (given the path) proportional to the exact killing rate integrated over these discrete time intervals we recover a valid version of the ScaLE algorithm.\\ \\ This discrete time formalism allows for results on more standard SMC algorithms to be applied directly to the ScaLE Algorithm.
-We provide in the following proposition a straightforward corollary to \cite[Chapter 9]{smc:theory:Del04}, which demonstrates that estimates obtained from a single algorithmic time slice of the ScaLE algorithm satisfy a central limit theorem. \begin{proposition}[Central Limit Theorem] In the context described, under mild regularity conditions (see references given in \apxref{app:smc}):
+Provided the potential function employed to weight each particle prior to resampling has conditional expectation (given the path) proportional to the exact killing rate integrated over these discrete time intervals a valid version of the ScaLE algorithm is recovered.\\ \\ This discrete time formalism allows for results on more standard SMC algorithms to be applied directly to the ScaLE algorithm.
+We provide in the following proposition a straightforward corollary to a result in Chapter 9 of \citet{bk:fk}, which demonstrates that estimates obtained from a single algorithmic time slice of the ScaLE algorithm satisfy a central limit theorem. \begin{proposition}[Central Limit Theorem] In the context described, under mild regularity conditions (see references given in \apxref{app:smc}):